eagle-25/aws-certifications/README.md

 # aws-certifications
-This repository is used to record AWS study logs.
+This repository is used to record AWS study logs and achievements.